 Post-retirement adjustments are determined annually under Minnesota statutes, which may be amended from time to time.
-Post-retirement adjustments for FY 2020 were set at 0% under the 2018 Omnibus Pension Bill.
-That amount is scheduled to increase to 1.0% for FY 2021 onward.
+Post-retirement adjustments for members in retirement for at least a full year are currently 1.0%

 The postretirement benefit increase applies to each eligible member on January 1 of each year.
 Members in retirement payment status for at least one full year will receive the full increase noted above.
 Members in retirement payment status after January 1st but on or before July 1st of the preceding year will receive one-half of the full increase.